sharvariiii/Flutter-Article-App/README.md

 A Flutter app that fetches and displays a list of articles from a public API.
 ## Features
-- List of articles
+- Browse Articles – View a dynamic list of articles fetched from an external API.
-- Search functionality
+- Search Functionality – Instantly filter articles with a built-in search bar.
-- Detail view
+- Detail View – Tap any article to view its full content in a dedicated detail screen.
-- Responsive UI
+- Responsive UI – Optimized layout for different screen sizes and orientations.
+- Pull to Refresh – Easily refresh the article list with a swipe gesture.
+- Favorites Tab – Save your favorite articles for quick access.
+- Persistent Storage – Store favorites using shared_preferences, even after app restart.

 ## Setup Instructions
 1. Clone the repo:
 git clone <your-repo-link>